zuplo/docs/docs/articles/api-key-administration.md

 ![Configure](/media/api-key-administration/image-2.png)

-When you first open the API Key Bucket, you will not have any API Keys created.
+When you first open the API Key Bucket, you won't have any API Keys created.

 ![Empty API Key Bucket](/media/api-key-administration/image-3.png)